wyolum/TouchSelfie/README.md

 ## <a id="changes"></a>Changes from [wyolum/TouchSelfie](https://github.com/wyolum/TouchSelfie)

 ### Zero password
-- Now integrally based on OAuth2, neither the send-email, nor the upload-pictures will ask for and store a password
+- Now integrally based on OAuth2, neither the send-email, nor the upload-pictures will ask for and store a password.
+You will need to [create a Google project](https://github.com/laurentalacoque/TouchSelfie-extended/wiki/CreateGoogleProject) if you plan to use these features

 ### Send mails even from protected networks
 - Many faculty/company networks block the sendmail port.
-By using OAuth2 authentication, photobooth emails are seen as https connection and are not blocked by the network anymore
+By using OAuth2 authentication, photobooth emails are seen as https connection and are not blocked by the network anymore.
+(Again, [create a Google project](https://github.com/laurentalacoque/TouchSelfie-extended/wiki/CreateGoogleProject) for this)

 ### Easier setup
 - a new `setup.sh` assistant will guide you through the configuration of the features you need (send_email, auto-upload) and will help you install the Google credentials.
-- credentials installation now points to a google-hosted wizard to simplify the application-id creation

 ### Hardware buttons support
 - Added GPIO hardware interface for three buttons (with connections in hardware/ directory).
 Each button triggers a different effect.
-Software buttons are added if GPIO is not available
+Software buttons are added if GPIO is not available.
+See `scripts/constants.py` to enable hardware buttons.

 ### Print selfies immediately
 - A new 'print' button allows you to print selfies on a preconfigured printer (courtesy [Pikokosan](https://github.com/Pikokosan))